-Revenue from existing patrol contracts is expected to increase \$4.8M (5%) in FY24 compared to the FY23 adopted budget as a result of a cost-based 5% rate increase that goes into effect October 1, 2023.
-The OMB estimate excludes revenue from contracts added since the start of FY23 plus new contracts that may be added at the start of or during FY24 since those revenues will be offset by expenses that aren't contemplated in the initial expenditure budget (those are handled as budget transfers at the start of the new fiscal year once all the new contract amounts are known).
+Patrol contract revenue is expected to increase \$4.8M (5%) in FY24 compared to the FY23 adopted budget, due to the full-year impact of new contracts added during FY23 and a cost-based 5% rate increase that goes into effect October 1, 2023.
+The initial OMB projection does not account for new contracts that may be added at the start of, or during, FY24.